Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Error analysis

 \subsection{Error analysis of posterior mean prediction}

-So far in this section we bounded the uniform kernel approximation error due to the proposed equispaced Fourier factorization.
-We now bound the ``downstream'' errors that this causes in GP regression.
-In particular, we bound the error in posterior mean $\mu$ (relative to exact inference) induced by the kernel approximation.
+In this section, we bound the error in the posterior mean $\mu$ (relative to exact inference) induced by two sources of error: kernel approximation, and the residual when solving the weight space linear system.
 This adds to the literature on GP errors (bias) induced by an incorrect GP prior covariance, which is generally asymptotic and specific to some random model for data points (e.g., \cite{stein1990, sanz-alonso2021, vandervaart2008}).

-Recall that our proposed method efficiently solves the weight-space system \eqref{be} for the weight vector $\bbe$.
-Yet, since $\tilde K = \X\Xt$ (where $\X$ is the $N\times M$ Fourier design matrix \eqref{205}) is an exact factorization of the approximate covariance matrix $\tilde K$, Lemma~\ref{l:equiv} can be applied to $\tilde k$.
-This shows that our method is mathematically equivalent to solving the approximate {\em function space} linear system $(\tilde K + \sigma^2I)\tbal = \mbf{y}$, the analog of \eqref{362} with approximated kernel, then using $\tbal$ in place of $\bal$ to compute posterior means via \eqref{mu}.
-We may thus exploit bounds on $\|\tilde K - K\|_F$ from Section~\ref{s:frob} for the following error analysis.
-We remind the reader that, computationally, the function space linear system is neither formed nor solved.

-The following fundamental lemma bounds the relative solution error in function space in terms of the covariance matrix approximation error $\tilde K - K$.